Scale decomposition in compressible turbulence: Preliminaries sec:Preliminaries

 It has been remarked by \cite{SagautGermano05} and \cite*{Garnieretal09} that filtering a strong discontinuity in a field, such as an external shock from an explosion, introduces ``parasitic'' contributions which can overwhelm the turbulent fluctuations at small scales.
-Since our primary purpose in this work is a fundamental physical understanding, rather than modelling, of non-linear scale interactions, and since such a strong shock would interact with the flow, we consider it only natural to include its contributions to sub-scales $<\ell$.
+Since our primary purpose in this work is a fundamental physical understanding rather than modeling of non-linear scale interactions, and since such a strong shock would interact with the flow, we consider it only natural to include its contributions to sub-scales $<\ell$.

 The filtering operation (\ref{filtering}) is linear and commutes with space (and time) derivatives.
 We can apply it to the continuity and momentum equations (\ref{continuity})-(\ref{momentum}) to describe dynamics of large-scale fields.
-However, there is no unique way to filter these equations.
+However, as we mentioned above, there is no unique way to filter these equations.
 For example, we may define a large-scale momentum field either as $\OL{\rho}_\ell \OL{\bu}_\ell$ or as $\OL{\rho\bu}_\ell$.
 Similarly, a large-scale kinetic energy may be defined as $\frac{1}{2}\OL{\rho}_\ell |\OL{\bu}_\ell|^2$ or $\frac{1}{2}|\OL{\sqrt{\rho}\bu}_\ell|^2$.